ibm-cloud-docs/mas-ms/security.md

 ## Media Sanitization
 {: #media-sanitization}

-IBM securely sanitizes physical media intended for reuse prior to such reuse, and will destroy physical media not intended for reuse, consistent with National Institute of Standards and Technology, United States Department of Commerce (NIST) guidelines for media sanitization (see link below)
+IBM securely sanitizes physical media intended for reuse prior to such reuse, and will destroy physical media not intended for reuse, consistent with National Institute of Standards and Technology, United States Department of Commerce (NIST) guidelines for media sanitization (see link below).
     https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf

 ## Cyber Insurance